Population Health Sciences (PHS)

 AMOUNT AND PERIOD OF FUNDING

 Typical grants range between $15,000 and $50,000 per year and depend on the specific program and the individual proposal.
 We encourage investigators to consider submitting requests less than the $50,000 maximum, as this will increase the probability of being funded and will enable us to award more grants.
-If funded through Spectrum, awards will be granted for the period from January 1, 2017 through December 31, 2017 and must be completed in that timeframe.
+If funded through Spectrum, awards will be granted for the period May 1, 2018 through April 30, 2019 and must be completed in that timeframe.
 All unexpended funds will be forfeited if not spent within the 12-month award period.

 LETTER OF INTENT (LOI) SUBMISSION